IDI-Systems/acre2/docs/wiki/development/docs_guidelines.md

 ## Overview

-This documentation is built using [Jekyll Documentation Theme](http://idratherbewriting.com/documentation-theme-jekyll/) (version [47160d82f1c76836c624a33d5a77889b51e4bbff](https://github.com/tomjohnson1492/documentation-theme-jekyll/commit/47160d82f1c76836c624a33d5a77889b51e4bbff)), all the theme documentation and tutorials are appliccable to ACRE2's documentation, with few changes:
+This documentation is built using [Jekyll Documentation Theme](http://idratherbewriting.com/documentation-theme-jekyll/) ([commit](https://github.com/tomjohnson1492/documentation-theme-jekyll/commit/47160d82f1c76836c624a33d5a77889b51e4bbff)), all the theme documentation and tutorials are appliccable to ACRE2's documentation, with few changes:
 - Removed tooltips
 - Removed multi-project functionality
 - Merged news pages into main part